solid/authorization-panel/proposals/TrustedAppsReplacement.md

 The pod extracts the id and the client from the id_vc.

 ##### 10. Performs Authorization
-The pod applies the extracted credentials against the access control rules.
+The pod applies the extracted credentials against the access change rules.
 In this case, we reject because we Bob has banned `https://badguys.com`

 ##### 11. Returns Result
 The server return the result.
 In this case a 403 is provided denoting the forbidden nature of the request.